 Parents are asked not to call the school in emergency situations so phone lines can remain accessible for handling the specific situation.
 Parents will be kept informed via the automatic calling system.

 Will children be allowed to view events via live television or radio reports?

 In the event of a terrorist attack or other crisis, teachers will be informed as to the appropriate actions to take.
 Receiving live media coverage in the classroom about an attack or crisis will decided by the district’s Incident Command Team.

 How are field trips handled?

 The impact of any critical situation on field trips--both district wide and at individual schools--will depend on the specifics of the situation.
 If the situation warrants, all field trips will be canceled.
 Cancellations could also include travel to academies, community programs, and other events.
 There may be circumstances that could require the cancellation of field trips to certain areas.
 All school buses are equipped with radio communications with the transportation office.
 If a field trip is under way and must be recalled, buses would be directed to return to the school or a designated safe area.
-Any such decision will be announced using the Global Connect phone system.
+Any such decision will be announced using the automatic calling system.
 Parents are reminded that WASD retains the right to cancel any field trip for safety reasons.